fosskers/aura/README.md

 ### Run as Root, Build as a User
   `makepkg` gets very upset if you try to build a package as root.
-  That said, a built package can't be handed off to pacman and installed is you _don't_ run as root.
+  That said, a built package can't be handed off to pacman and installed if you _don't_ run as root.
 Other AUR helpers ignore this problem, but Aura does not.
 Even when run with `sudo`, packages are built with normal user privilages, then handed to pacman and installed as root.